-- Can a manufactured home fit in aesthetically with the other houses in a neighborhood? - How does the City protect a neighborhood from becoming a Manufactured Home subdivision? - Can and should the City allow manufactured homes in singlefamily neighborhoods only where the value of the manufactured home is equal to the average value of surrounding houses?
+- ➤ Can a manufactured home fit in aesthetically with the other houses in a neighborhood? - ➤ How does the City protect a neighborhood from becoming a Manufactured Home subdivision? - ➤ If the value of the manufactured home is comparable to the surrounding houses, then should the manufactured home be considered "compatible" with the neighborhood?